jsoliveir/ch1-docker/readme.md

 **The public network**

-- hosts public APIs and applications that need to be reachable from the internet.
+- stands for hosting public APIs and applications that need to be reachable from the internet.

 **The private network**

-- hosts core services (private or the most critical services so to speak).
+- stands for hosting core services (private or the most critical services so to speak).

 ## Services

 **[The public-gateway](infrastructure/services/gateways/public/)**
+-
-- it's hosted in the public network
+it's hosted in the public network
 - it cannot reach private services.
 - it routes incomming requests thru:
 	- the public api.client.subscriptions